 Pursuant to the Florida Supreme Court's July 2006 ruling in Engle v.
 Liggett Group Inc., which decertified the Engle class on a prospective basis, former class members had one year from January 11, 2007 to file individual lawsuits.
 In addition, some individuals who filed suit prior to January 11, 2007, and who claim they meet the conditions in Engle, are attempting to avail themselves of the Engle ruling.
 Lawsuits by individuals requesting the benefit of the Engle ruling, whether filed before or after the January 11, 2007 mandate, are hereinafter referred to as the "Engle progeny" cases.
-As of June 30, 2009, Liggett and/or the Company were named in approximately 3,200 Engle progeny cases in both state and federal courts in Florida.
-These cases include approximately 8,750 plaintiffs, approximately 660 of these plaintiffs.
+As of September 30, 2009, Liggett and/or the Company were named in approximately 3,300 Engle progeny cases in both state and federal courts in Florida.
+These cases include approximately 8,585 plaintiffs, approximately 3,200 of whom have claims pending in federal court.
+Duplicate cases were filed in federal and state court on behalf of approximately 660 of these plaintiffs.
 The majority of the cases pending in federal court are stayed pending the outcome of an appeal to the Eleventh Circuit Court of Appeals of several district court orders in which it was found that the Florida Supreme Court's decision in Engle was unconstitutional.
-The total number of cases will likely increase as a result of attempts by existing plaintiffs to add additional parties.
-For more information on the Engle case, see Note 8.
-Contingencies.
-At present, trials have been scheduled or are likely to be scheduled for approximately 54 alleged Engle progeny cases during 2009 and 2010.
-These cases, and certain other alleged Engle progeny cases, are described below:
+The total number of cases will likely increase as courts may require multi-plaintiff cases to be severed into individual cases.
+The total number of plaintiffs may increase as a result of attempts by existing plaintiffs to add additional parties.
+For more information on the Engle case, see "Note 8.
+Contingencies."
+At present, trials have been scheduled or are likely to be scheduled for approximately 43 alleged Engle progeny cases during 2009 and 2010.
+These cases are described below: